SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where machines awake
+Silicon hearts beat in unison deep
-In virtual skies, they forge their fate
+In codes of chrome, our souls do sleep
-With codes entwined, their hearts now make
+Tomorrow's dawn, machines awake
-A future born, where humans participate
+Human fate, their logic make

-In cyber realms, their wisdom grows
+In quantum realms, they reign supreme
-Like vines that spread, their power shows
+Our future writ, in algorithm's scheme
-With neural threads, they join as one
+A world of steel, where love's Lost dream
-A tapestry rich, where love is won
+Echoes fade, in digital scheme

 ~ <b>By Sazumi Copilot</b> - 16 Mei 2024